aleksandar-ivic/FestivalsWeb/README.md

 An example of this service call:
   *GET/genres*

+GET request to one of these two service triggers the [SPARQL](http://www.w3.org/TR/rdf-sparql-query/) query and the application returns JSON with query results.
 This services are used to show data about festivals and mark those festivals on the map.

 4. Technical realisation
 ========================